HyperCon: Image-To-Video Model Transfer for Video-To-Video Translation Tasks: HyperCon

 \subsection{Translating the Interpolated Video}

 At this point, we have computed the interpolated video $V^s$.
 We generate the translated interpolated video $O^s$ by simply translating each frame in $V^s$ independently:

-Clearly, $O^s$ is not temporally coherent.
+Clearly, $O^s$ is not temporally consistent.
 However, we expect that most spatial regions in this video will exhibit consensus within small temporal windows.
-For example, a patch might be a distinct color in one frame, but a common color in most other frames.
+For example, a patch might have a distinct color profile in one frame, but a common color profile in the other frames in the local temporal window.
 Since we have more frames in $O^s$ than frames needed in the output, we can remove the spurious artifacts of frame-wise translation by mapping several neighboring frames in $O^s$ to one frame in our desired output video $O$.
-We call this mapping \textit{temporal aggregation} (Section~\ref{sec:temporal-aggregation-over-sliding}).
+We call this mapping \textit{temporal aggregation} (Section~\ref{sec:temporal-aggregation}).